 In Spanish, la carte is the term for the printed listing of all items offered.
 If you ask the waiter at a restaurant about the menu, he or she will probably talk about the menu del dia rather than la carte.

-If a restaurant does not have their menu del dia listed, it may still be offered.
+If a restaurant does not have its menu del dia listed, it may still be offered.
 You can ask the server if they have the menu of the day available by asking, “Hay un menu del dia?”

 You don't have to eat from the menu of the day; you can order from the full menu as well.
 Perhaps you don't want a larger meal and only want something small, so think about what you want to eat—and where you want to eat —before you go out.